jtr13/EDAV/docs/02-basics.md

 * Vignettes are a great way to learn about packages and how they work.
 Vignettes are like stylized manuals that can do a better job at explaining a package's contents.
 For example, `ggplot2` has a vignette on aesthetics called `ggplot2-specs` that talks about different ways you can map data to different formats.
     + Typing `browseVignettes()` in the console will show you all the vignettes for all of the packages you have installed.
-    + You can also see vignettes by package by typing `vignette(package = "<package_name>") into the console.
+    + You can also see vignettes by package by typing `vignette(package = "<package_name>")` into the console.
     + To run a specific vignette, use `vignette("<vignette_name>")`.
 If the vignette can't be resolved, include the package name as well: `vignette("<vignette_name", package = "<package_name>")`

 * Don't ignore errors.
 They are telling you so much!
-If you give up because red text showed up in your console, take the time to see what that red text is *saying* Learn [how to read errors](http://www.dummies.com/programming/r/how-to-read-errors-and-warnings-in-r/){target="_blank"} and [what they are telling you](https://campus.datacamp.com/courses/working-with-the-rstudio-ide-part-1/programming?ex=18){target="_blank"}.
+If you give up because red text showed up in your console, take the time to see what that red text is *saying*.
+Learn [how to read errors](http://www.dummies.com/programming/r/how-to-read-errors-and-warnings-in-r/){target="_blank"} and [what they are telling you](https://campus.datacamp.com/courses/working-with-the-rstudio-ide-part-1/programming?ex=18){target="_blank"}.
 They usually include where the problem happened and what R thinks the problem stems from.

 *More Advanced*: Learn to love debugger mode.
 Debugging can have a steep learning curve, but huge payoffs.
 Take a look at these videos about [debugging with R](https://campus.datacamp.com/courses/working-with-the-rstudio-ide-part-1/programming?ex=20){target="_blank"}.
 Topics include running the debugger, setting breakpoints, customizing preferences, and more. **Note**: R Markdown files have some limitations for debugging, as discussed in [this article](https://support.rstudio.com/hc/en-us/articles/205612627-Debugging-with-RStudio#debugging-in-r-markdown-documents){target="_blank"}.
 You could also consider working out your code in a `.R` file before including it in your R Markdown homework submission.